Bauhaus (band): Subsequent developments: reunions and a final album

-In 2017, Ash and Kevin Haskins toured as Poptone with Haskins' daughter Diva Dompe on bass.
-The group performed songs from Bauhaus, Tones on Tail, and Love and Rockets along with cover songs.
+In 2017, Ash and Haskins toured as Poptone with Haskins' daughter Diva Dompe on bass.
+The group performed songs by Bauhaus, Tones on Tail and Love and Rockets, along with cover songs.
 A live album recorded at various stops on the tour was released through PledgeMusic.

-In 2018, Murphy and David J announced a tour of New Zealand, Australia and Europe to celebrate the 40th anniversary of Bauhaus, with the pair performing In the Flat Field in its entirety.
+In 2018, Murphy and David J announced a tour of New Zealand, Australia and Europe to celebrate the 40th anniversary of Bauhaus, performing In the Flat Field in its entirety.

-In September 2019, after a 13-year hiatus, Bauhaus announced a show at the 5,000-seat Hollywood Palladium with all original members on 3 November.
-A second show was added for the following night, after the first show sold out quickly.
-A third date at the same venue was then confirmed for 1 December.
+In September 2019, after a 13-year hiatus, Bauhaus announced a show at the 4,000-seat Hollywood Palladium with all original members on 3 November.
+A second show was added for the following night after all tickets for the first show sold quickly.
+A third date at the same venue was confirmed for 1 December.

-In March 2022, Bauhaus released their first new song in fourteen years with "Drink the New Wine," which was recorded separately by all four members during COVID-19 lockdown.
-The recording process used the Exquisite Corpse method whereby each artist adds to the piece without hearing what the others have done.
+In March 2022, Bauhaus released their first new song in 14 years with "Drink the New Wine", which was recorded separately by all four members during the COVID-19 lockdown.
+The recording process used the exquisite corpse method whereby each artist adds to the piece without hearing what the others have done.

-Bauhaus toured the west coast of the United States and Europe in 2022 and was set to return to the east coast of the United States for more concerts before abruptly cancelling the tour on 31 August as Peter Murphy announced that he was entering rehab.
+Bauhaus toured Europe and the West Coast of the United States in 2022.
+The band was due to tour the East Coast of the United States, but the tour was cancelled on 31 August as Murphy announced that he was entering rehab.
+On 19 April 2023, Ash confirmed that the Bauhaus reunion had ended, and the remaining members reformed Love and Rockets.

 Musical style and influences

 Influences

 According to David J, the bands Bauhaus related to in the post-punk scene were Joy Division, Pere Ubu, Devo, Gang of Four, Cabaret Voltaire, and the Pop Group.
-Among bands and singers who influenced Bauhaus, they cited Siouxsie and the Banshees, David Bowie, T-Rex, Roxy Music, Syd Barrett's Pink Floyd, New York Dolls, Velvet Underground, Iggy Pop and the Stooges, The Doors, Alice Cooper, MC5, Ramones, the Sex Pistols, the Clash, the Residents, Captain Beefheart, Suicide, Kraftwerk, Neu!, Can, Faust, the Beatles, the Rolling Stones, the Who, Bob Dylan, Tom Waits, Serge Gainsbourg, Lee Scratch Perry, King Tubby, Mikey Dread, Kurt Weill, Scott Walker, and Jacques Brel.
-Specific recordings that were influential on the band include the compilation album Nuggets, Lou Reed's albums Berlin and Transformer, the Bits and Pieces single by the Dave Clark Five and the Double Barrel single by Dave and Ansell Collins.
+Among bands and singers who influenced Bauhaus, they cited Siouxsie and the Banshees, David Bowie, T-Rex, Roxy Music, Syd Barrett's Pink Floyd, New York Dolls, Velvet Underground, Iggy Pop and the Stooges, the Doors, Alice Cooper, MC5, Ramones, the Sex Pistols, the Clash, the Residents, Captain Beefheart, Suicide, Kraftwerk, Neu!, Can, Faust, the Beatles, the Rolling Stones, the Who, Bob Dylan, Tom Waits, Serge Gainsbourg, Lee Scratch Perry, King Tubby, Mikey Dread, Kurt Weill, Scott Walker, and Jacques Brel.
+Specific recordings that were influential on the band include the compilation album Nuggets, Lou Reed's albums Berlin and Transformer, the "Bits and Pieces" single by the Dave Clark Five and the "Double Barrel" single by Dave and Ansell Collins.